 Having heard the stories of the kind of giants to be caught fishing New Zealand, avid fly fishermen from all corners of the globe come to Poronui to test their skills against New Zealand’s notoriously large, and wily, brown and rainbow trout.
 They do it in an isolated and beautiful wilderness.
 Guests will discover uncrowded streams, with angling opportunities to suit every preference or ability, no matter what the time of year.

-The cost of the week-long Poronui Ranch package is $8,580.00 NZD per person.
+The cost of the week-long Poronui Ranch package is $9,740.00 NZD per person in high season.

 • Shorter stays and non-fishing rates available

 Included in your angling package at the Poronui Ranch is seven nights high quality twin share accommodation, all meals, an open bar, same day laundry service and six days of guided fly fishing.